jsr6720/jsr6720.github.io/_posts/2024-11-21-thoughts-on-self-publishing.md

 ---
 layout: post
 author: James Rowe
-title: Thoughts on Self-Publishing "AI Primer for Business Leaders"
+title: Self-Publishing "AI Primer for Business Leaders"
 date: 2024-11-21 21:04:56 -0500
+category: personal
-tags: 2024 book self-publishing
+tags: 2024 book self-publishing writing ai
 uid: 44EC4119-0A57-4B89-8B56-A09315A3B0F5
 ---

 ## From Writer to Author

 November 18 marked a new accomplishment in my life: I’ve self-published a book, *[AI Primer For Business Leaders](http://amazon.com/dp/B0DKQSV5H4)*.
-I’ve always enjoyed reading and [writing](https://www.jsrowe.com/journaling-why-write/index.html)[^inspiration], and had penciled onto my bucket list “publish something one day.”
+I’ve always enjoyed reading and [writing](https://www.jsrowe.com/journaling-why-write/index.html), and had penciled onto my bucket list “publish something one day.”
 I figured that with the right topic and work/life expertise, I could compile enough thoughts to complete a small work.
 With the explosion of generative AI, I saw a topic that I felt suited to write about that also had a sparce collection of books published about it.
 Before, whenever I wanted to research something, I was able to find [definitive books](https://www.jsrowe.com/bookshelf/index.html) that provided valuable insights.

 As I started collecting whitepapers and articles, I thought that I could address a niche at the intersection of business leadership and technical acumen—which, ironically, was an early business objective on my resume (when those were in vogue).
 I took this rough idea of a series of blog posts on the topic[^posts] and wrote around 10k words in one weekend.
 I felt like with a little more work, I could make a small primer on everything I’ve observed in the AI marketplace over the past year.
 Like many things e-commercialized, the basic building blocks of self-publication can be purchased online; a set of 10 ISBNs can be yours for the low price of $295.
 Assign some metadata, a title, and boom—you’re on your way.
 But I’m getting ahead of myself.